oist/NEXTNetPy/README.md

 *NEXTNetR* (**N**ext-reaction-based **E**pidemics e**X**tended to **T**emporal **Net**works) is a Python package for the efficient simulation of epidemics on complex networks (including weighted and temporal networks) with arbitrary transmission and recovery time distributions. *NEXTNetPy* is a pybind11-based Python wrapper around the C++ library [*NEXTNet*](https://github.com/oist/NEXTNet).

+See the [*NEXTNetPy* website](https://oist.github.io/NEXTNetPy/) for a reference and usage examples.

 # Installation

 Download the [latest released](https://github.com/oist/NEXTNetPy/releases) version of *NEXTNetPy-v\<version\>-pkg.tar.gz* and install with